How Much Homeowner’s Insurance Do I Need?

 Very few assets:

+A coverage limit is more likely to be encountered if you choose a standard policy.
 Remember, if anyone is hurt on your property, you are considered at fault.
 There are almost no questions asked here.
 Those “silly” stories regarding individuals breaking into a home, hurting themselves and suing the owner…and winning…are true in some cases.

 Some assets (IRA, 401(k) / Business owners:

 The most commonly sold liability limit for a homeowner’s policy is $300,000.
 It is recommended you purchase at least this amount of liability insurance to properly protect your assets.
+Hazard insurance for your business is suggested if you live in an area where civil commotion is common.

 High net worth individuals: